Greenscapes North Shore

 the North Shore .
 This program is made possible by this community support.

-Communities are given the 16 page Greenscapes Guide, water conservation pamphlets and other materials that are available at town halls and libraries and at special events.
-We also look forward to giving a Greenscapes 101 presentation in each one of these communities.
+The NEW 16 page Greenscapes Guide is available at greenscapes.org.
+In the past, communities were given Greenscapes magnets and water conservation pamphlets.
+They are available at town halls and libraries and at special events.
+We also look forward to giving a Greenscapes 101 presentation in each one of these communities over the next couple of months.

 The Greenscapes North Shore Coalition is made up of Salem Sound Coastwatch, Ipswich River Watershed Association and Eight Towns and the Great Marsh Committee of the Merrimack Valley Planning Commission.
-Started by the North and South Rivers Watershed Association and the Mass Bays Program in 2004, Greenscapes is in communities across Massachusetts.
+Started by the North and South Rivers Watershed Association and the Mass Bays Program in 2004, Greenscapes is in communities across Massachusetts, including the North Shore, South Shore, and Connecticut River Valley.